BlackoutNoir/medpulse-docs/CONTRIBUTE.md

+# Contributing to MedPulse
+Please take a moment to review this guide to make sure your contributions are aligned with our workflow.

 ## Commit Message Guidelines

 We use the **Conventional Commits** format to structure our commit messages.
 A good commit message helps to communicate the context of your change.